 - Limit the number of sexual partners that you have.
 If you and your partner are sexually active, you can make sure that both of you are tested and treated for other STIs (if necessary).

 - Make sure you use a condom correctly every time you have vaginal, anal, or oral sex.
 Using condoms, female condoms, finger cots and dental dams when having sex lowers your risk for getting HIV and other STIs.
-Be sure to check that the condom or other product you’re using is not expired, punctured, or otherwise damaged – if it is, throw it away and use a fresh one
+Be sure to check that the condom or other product you’re using is not expired, punctured, or otherwise damaged – if it is, throw it away and use a fresh one.
+It’s a good idea to talk to your health care provider about testing/prevention even if you use condoms every time you have sex.

 - Use sterile needles if you plan on getting a tattoo or body piercing or if you use IV drugs.
 This really does lower your risk of getting HIV.
 Don’t use anything that pierces your skin unless you are sure it has been fully sterilized.
 In Massachusetts and some other states, people who are 18 or older and use injection drugs can go to a local needle excange to get clean syringes and other supplies so they do not have to share or reuse their equipment.